CartoDB/documentation/app/content/deployment-options/custom-deployment/operations.md

 cp -r /previous/installation/folder /carto-backup
 ```
 {{% bannerNote title="WARNING"%}}
-You'll need to substitude */previous/installation/folder* and */carto-backup* for the actual origin and destination of the configuration files.
+You'll need to replace */previous/installation/folder* and */carto-backup* for the actual origin and destination of the configuration files.

 Please, be sure that the destination folder has enough disk space.
 {{%/ bannerNote %}}